Council tax exemption

 Please ensure that you notify the council that you are registered as a full-time student.
 You may apply for a Registration Status Certificate for Council Tax exemption purposes, which you can send to the council.

-Single person discount for parents of full-time students
+Single person discount for parents/carers of full-time students

 Leeds postcode areas

-If you're a registered, full-time research degree student, and you enter your term-time address when you register, your details will be included on one of lists sent to Leeds City Council at the end of:
+If you're a registered, full-time, postgraduate researcher, and you enter your term-time address when you register, your details will be included on one of lists sent to Leeds City Council at the end of:

 After thesis submission and vivas

-Students in their overtime period should be eligible for Council Tax exemption provided they are registered on a full time programme of study.
+Postgraduate researchers in their overtime period should be eligible for Council Tax exemption provided they are registered on a full-time programme of study.
 Further advice is available from Student Advice in Leeds University Union.

-If you're a part-time research student, you do not qualify for Council Tax exemption.
+If you're a part-time postgraduate researcher, you do not qualify for Council Tax exemption.

 You will only qualify for a student exemption or be regarded as a student if you meet the Council Tax definition of "student".
-Having a Tier 4 visa is not necessarily sufficient to meet this definition.
+Having a Student visa is not necessarily sufficient to meet this definition.
 To read the Council Tax definition of "student", visit the UKCISA website.

 Your eligibility for Council Tax discount will be determined by your student status, course duration and number of study hours per week.
 To find out more, visit Leeds City Council: Council Tax.